Have you ever heard a bird hit a window? Or seen it?

 Many species are affected from hummingbirds to hawks, including endangered species.

-Learn more about birds, windows and buildings:
+Learn more about bird collisions and solutions: